What I learned from the book Designing Data-Intensive Applications

 3. The things I didn’t like

-No book is perfect.
-While I highly recommend DDIA, I do have a few critiques regarding its limitations and shortcomings:
+There are no flawless books.
+Though I highly recommend DDIA, I have a few concerns regarding its limitations and shortcomings:

-The first edition of the book was published in 2017; since then, technology has continued to evolve.
-For example, Apache Kafka, which by now is a cornerstone of many data architectures, is only briefly mentioned in the book.
-Book examples stop at 2016, which is a large gap of almost a decade in our industry.
+The first edition of this book was published in 2017, but since then, technology has advanced further.
+For instance, there’s mention of Apache Kafka, which is today one of the central building blocks of many of the data systems described in this book.
+Examples from the book are up to 2016, which is almost a decade old for our field.

 Event mesh architectures and advanced CQRS implementations have become mainstream, with companies adopting "shock absorber" patterns and standardized event versioning strategies that build on DDIA's foundational concepts.